Looking for the easiest path to a college degree? Here are the easiest college majors for getting your bachelor’s degree.

 1. Psychology

-The best part about psychology is that it is a multidisciplinary course meaning you have options.
+The best part about psychology is that it is a multidisciplinary major, meaning you have options.
 Not all psychology courses are easy, but it depends on your interests.

 For example, do you want to study psychology from a scientific or liberal arts perspective?

-Generally speaking, a BA (Bachelor of Arts) in psychology is considered easier than a BS (Bachelor of Science) in the same field because it does not involve a lot of math and science.
+Generally speaking, a BA (Bachelor of Arts) in psychology is considered easier than a BS (Bachelor of Science) in the same field because it does not involve as much math and science.

 Another thing to consider when taking this major is how you plan to start your career path.